Tejas8303/teacher-appointment-booking/README.md

     - Log in to the teacher portal.
     - Schedule, approve, or cancel appointments.
     - Send email alerts to students.
-    - View messages and all appointments.
+    - View all appointments.

 3. **Student:**
     - Register and log in to the student portal.
     - Book appointments with teachers.
-    - Send email alerts and messages to teachers.
+    - Send email alerts to teachers.

 ## Screenshots